 Or, you might seek out sponsors who are particularly interested in reaching people in whatever niche you serve.
 This is the path I’ve taken with the Leading Learning podcast, for example, and it brings in well into five figures in sponsorship income annually.
 (You do not have to have a big audience to pursue this option.
 Sponsors are much more interested in the quality of your audience – i.e., are they people likely to convert into customers – than the quantity.)

 You can also choose to charge or solicit donations for some or all of your podcast content.
 Again, most of the major podcast platforms will offer options for selling subscriptions.
 Or you can solicit donations or ongoing support from fans through sites such as Patreon, which also facilitates tiered access based on membership levels.

 Podcasting can cover its own costs using any of these methods, or even bring in additional revenue.
 And don’t forget the podcast will simultaneously develop your reputation as an educator and act as a promotional vehicle for your other products, referring even more revenue as a result.

-At this point you might feel ready to jump feet first into podcasting, and there are many reasons to do so.
+At this point you might agree it is totally still worth starting a podcast and feel ready to jump feet first – and there are many reasons to do just that.
 Still, even as someone who dove into podcasting a decade ago and has recorded hundreds of episodes, I recognize that podcasting isn’t for everyone.